Location: Chicago, Illinois

 Summary:

-The Nursing Assistant performs a variety of clinical and environmental tasks under the direction of the Registered Nurse.
-The Nursing Assistant duties are of a technical nature requiring specialized training and skill.
-The training and skill of the Nursing Assistant is commensurate with their advancement through an accredited school of nursing.
-The Nursing Assistant is registered in an accredited school of nursing.
-Exemplifies the Rush mission, vision and ICARE values and acts in accordance with Rush policies and procedures.
+The Nursing Apprentice performs a variety of clinical and environmental tasks under the direction of the Registered Nurse.
+The Nursing Apprentice duties are of a technical nature requiring specialized training and skill.
+The training and skill level of the Nursing Apprentice is commensurate with their advancement through an accredited school of nursing.
+The Nursing Apprentice is a time-limited position that may not be held beyond 60 calendar days from the Nursing Apprentice/Nursing Externship Program start date.
+The Nursing Apprentice must demonstrate the ability to care for all ages in the clinical settings and participate in weekly classroom education.
+Exemplifies the Rush mission, vision and values and acts in accordance with Rush policies and procedures.

 Other information: